SuperCollider

-SuperCollider is an environment and programming language originally released in 1996 by James McCartney for real-time audio synthesis and algorithmic composition.
+SuperCollider is an environment and audio programming language released originally in 1996 by James McCartney for real-time audio synthesis and algorithmic composition.

 Since then it has been evolving into a system used and further developed by both scientists and artists working with sound.
-It is a dynamic programming language providing a framework for acoustic research, algorithmic music, interactive programming and live coding.
+It is a dynamic programming language providing a framework for acoustic research, algorithmic music, interactive programming, and live coding.

 Originally released under the terms of the GPL-2.0-or-later in 2002, and from version 3.4 under GPL-3.0-or-later, SuperCollider is free and open-source software.

 Architecture

 Starting with version 3, the SuperCollider environment has been split into two components: a server, scsynth; and a client, sclang.
 These components communicate using OSC (Open Sound Control).

 The SC language combines the object-oriented structure of Smalltalk and features from functional programming languages with a C-family syntax.

 The SC Server application supports simple C and C++ plugin APIs, making it easy to write efficient sound algorithms (unit generators), which can then be combined into graphs of calculations.
 Because all external control in the server happens via OSC, it is possible to use it with other languages or applications.